How to build your DevOps capability with SAP | HCLTech

 The simple answer is that you can realize DevOps with SAP and leverage your existing enterprise DevOps tools, methodology and practices.
 The good news is that this can be true even for companies with large on-prem, heavily customized SAP ECC ERP solutions.
 Applying DevOps with SAP to these areas takes some additional steps - and may not exactly mirror SAP’s newer cloud-enabled DevOps – but it is still possible.

-This blog aims to introduce how you can realize DevOps within a hybrid environment, where SAP on-prem and/or cloud solutions are a core component of your landscape.
+This blog aims to introduce how you can realize DevOps within a hybrid environment, where on-prem and/or cloud solutions are a core component of your landscape.
 While I cover topics and approaches that will help those new to this topic, I intend to highlight wider opportunities and considerations for companies that have already embarked on this journey.

 Understand the change challenge within SAP development